Open-Community-Building/community.hooks/pyconweb2025.md

 25th of January: conference talks, 2 tracks: Python and Web

 I skipped the tutorial day on the 24th, so I can only report on the talks I chose to attend.

+Here are the links to my reports on the individual talks: